 Wuhan is a major tourist destination, acting as the portal to the Three Gorges tourist line along the Yangtze River.
 It boasts three national 5A-level scenic areas, including the Yellow Crane Tower, Wuhan East Lake Eco-tourism Scenic Area and Huangpi Mulan Culture Ecological Tourism Area.

-Wuhan is also officially designated as both a National Garden City and National Forest City, renowned for its plum blossoms, cherry blossoms, lotus flowers and rhododendrons.
+Wuhan is also officially designated as both a National Garden City and a National Forest City, renowned for its plum blossoms, cherry blossoms, lotus flowers and rhododendrons.

 Christchurch and Wuhan became sister cities in April 2006, and have since maintained an active relationship through educational exchanges, business delegations and Mayoral visits.